CBD, THC, Cannabis, and Your Memory

 Maybe and maybe not.
 Studies show that these memory affecting traits may begin to wear off over time.
 In other words, cannabis users can develop a tolerance to the effects and experience less and less of them over time.

-With prolonged use of marijuana, users seems to become less sensitive to the ways marijuana can affect their memory.
+With prolonged use of marijuana, users seem to become less sensitive to the ways marijuana can affect their memory.
 As they use more over time, they may not even really feel this effect anymore.
 It’s possible they can function at full capacity even when high, once they’re used to it.

-You also won’t forget major facts or information, like your date or birth or your name or something along those lines.
+You also won’t forget significant facts or information, like your date or birth or your name or something along those lines.
 It does not take away your long term memories which you have stored deeply embedded into your brain.

 CBD and Memory

 CBD may be able to act as a neuro protect to our brains.
-Using CBD to protect yourself against brain damage is actually a common reason that people turn to this plant for help.
+Using CBD to protect yourself against brain damage is a common reason that people turn to this plant for help.

 While these claims certainly need more science to back them up, the truth is clear.
 If people with diseases like dementia, Alzheimer’s, and Parkinson’s are turning to CBD for help and relief, why shouldn’t you?

-Can CBD Actually Help Your Brain?
+Can CBD Help Your Brain?

-If anything, CBD may actually help your brain functioning and improve your memory.
+If anything, CBD may help your brain functioning and improve your memory.
 That’s because CBD is a cannabinoid that can help to nourish and protect your brain.
 Did you know our bodies use the endo cannabinoid system to produce cannabinoids of our own?